-Name Type Description data_comp integer The Data Component to check. entity_type (optional) integer The Entity t model data.
-The Entity type to check.
-This argument can only be omitted when checking for global model data. int_pnt (optional) object integer SOLID, SHELL, THICK_SHELL or BEAM.
+Name Туре Description data_comp Data Component The data component to check. entity_type (optional) Entity Type The entity type to check.
+This argument can only be omitted when checking for global model data. int_pnt (optional) integer or object The integration points to check.
+This argument is ignored if the entity type is not SOLID, SHELL, THICK_SHELL or BEAM.
 An integer specifies the integration point to check: For SOLIDs: value between 0 for Average/Centre and 8.
 (Defaults to Average/Centre).
 For SHELLs and THICK_SHELLs: value between 1 and # integration points, or codes TOP, MIDDLE, BOTTOM.
 (Defaults to MIDDLE integration point).
 For integrated BEAMs: value between 1 and # integration points.
 (Defaults to integration point 1).
-Use 0 to define a null "padding" argument, then checks the default integration point.
-Name Type Description ip integer Through thickness integration point as described above. np (optional) integer The nodes to extrapolate to.
+An object {ip:1, op:2, np:3} can specify: ip: The integration point.
+As described above. op: The on-plan integration point.
+For SHELLs and THICK_SHELLs: value between 0 for Average/Centre and 4.
+(Defaults to Average/Centre). np: The nodes to extrapolate to.
 For SOLIDs, SHELLs and THICK_SHELLs: value between 1 and # nodes on the entity.
-(Defaults to none). op (optional) integer On plan integration point.
-For SHELLs and THICK_SHELLs: value between 0 for Average/Centre and 4.
-(Defaults to Average/Centre).
-Object has the following properties: extra (optional) integer The extra component id for SOLIDs, SHELLs, THICK_SHELLs or BEAMs.
+(Defaults to none).
+Not all of the arguments in the object need to be provided.
+If multiple arguements are provided, QueryDataPresent() will only return JS_TRUE if all curves are valid.
+Use 0 to define a null "padding" argument, then checks the default integration extra (optional) integer The extra component id for SOLIDs, SHELLs, THICK_SHELLs or BEAMs.

-JS_TRUE if data is present, otherwise JS_FALSE .
+JS_TRUE if data is present, otherwise JS_FALSE.

-'''

 To check for X direct stress data for SOLIDs in model m:

-'''

-'''

 if(m.QueryDataPresent(Component.SXX, Entity.SOLID)) ...

-'''